Don Mattingly: New York Yankees (1982–1995)

 Mattingly followed up his breakout season with a spectacular 1985, winning the AL MVP Award.
-He batted .324 (third in the league) with 35 home runs (fourth), 48 doubles (first), and 145 RBIs (first), then the most RBIs in a season by a left-handed major league batter since Ted Williams drove in 159 in 1949.
-His 21-RBI margin over second place in that category was the largest in the American League since Al Rosen's lead of 30 RBIs in 1953.
+He batted .324 (third in the league) with 35 home runs (fourth), 48 doubles (first), and 145 RBI (first), then the most RBI in a season by a left-handed major league batter since Ted Williams drove in 159 in 1949.
+His 21-RBI margin over second place in that category was the largest in the American League since Al Rosen's lead of 30 RBI in 1953.
 He led the league in sacrifice flies (15), total bases (370), and extra base hits (86), and was second in the AL in hits (211) and slugging percentage (.567), third in intentional walks (13) and at bats per strikeout (13.9), sixth in runs (107), and ninth in at bats per home run (18.6).
 He batted .354 with two out and runners in scoring position.

 Mattingly was also recognized in 1985 for his defense, winning his first of nine Gold Glove Awards.
 He was considered such an asset defensively that Yankees management assigned him to play games at second base and third base early in his career, though he was a left-handed thrower.
 Mattingly appeared as a left-handed throwing second baseman during the resumption of the George Brett "Pine Tar Incident" game on August 18, 1983, shifting from first base in the ninth inning for one batter, who struck out.
 He also played three games at third base during a five-game road series against the Seattle Mariners in late August 1986, including one complete game, and recorded 11 assists with one error while throwing left-handed.